Better Connected is an exciting project to bring better, faster broadband to West Sussex.

 We are also very aware of the problems that slow broadband speeds cause local residents and businesses as well as people working from home.

-In 2018 we will have invested nearly £10 million in a £30 million programme to improve fibre broadband infrastructure in order to benefit the county and push coverage as far as possible.
+By the end of 2018 we will have invested nearly £10 million of our money as part of a £30 million programme to push fibre broadband coverage as far as possible, to more than 95% of the premises in West Sussex.

 However we are constrained by both available funding and technology, meaning that some areas are beyond the boundaries of what is achievable.